Deploy a smart contract on Monad using Foundry

 Compilation process output can be found in the newly created out

-directory, which includes Contract ABI and bytecode.
+directory, which includes contract ABI and bytecode.

 7. Deploy the smart contract